 Leg 2.
 (0.65km)

-Pass under the bridge between the shoreline and the first pylon and then turn to starboard around the first Course Boat and head across to the second Course Boat.
+Pass under the bridge between the shoreline and the first pylon and then turn to starboard around the first Course Boat and head across the channel to the second Course Boat.

 Leg 3.
 (0.7km)